 And yet – ironically – it was in Washington that she was denied her most basic freedom, the freedom to walk safely down the street, and robbed of her life.
 She was accosted by a stranger, a man who had attacked another woman earlier that evening, and dragged into a stairwell where she was robbed and brutally murdered.
 Her assailant was apprehended four months later and successfully convicted of her death in August, 1991.

 Anne’s story stops on March 31, 1990.
 In killing Anne, her murderer also killed a part of us, her family and friends.
 Our lives are forever changed by her loss.
 Anne will never realize her goals and dreams, never marry or have a child.
-But her spirit lives on in the goals of the Anne E. Borghesani Community Foundation.
+But her spirit lives on in the goals of the Anne E. Borghesani Community Fund.
 Anne's parents wrote reflections on her death and the trial in Our Daughter's Unjust Death.

 Betty Borghesani was recently interviewed on NPR's StoryCorps (search for Borghesani) broadcast on October 18, 2006.
 Betty talks with Mary Lou Shaalman, about surviving the loss of a child.
 Both are volunteers at The Garden of Peace a memorial to the victims of homicide.